Plumbing problems continue for some following freezing temperatures

-WICHITA, Kan (KSNW) –If you steeped outside on Monday, you may have noticed the stark difference in temperatures from just a week ago.
-While the freezing cold is gone now.
-The problems caused by the cold are still lingering.
+WICHITA, Kan.
+(KSNW) – If you stepped outside on Monday, you may have noticed the stark difference in temperatures from just a week ago.
+While the freezing cold is gone now, the problems caused by the cold are still lingering.

 The owner of Brown’s plumbing said last week his crew of four was working on more than 120 homes around the clock.
 Even though the warmer weather is a relief to many, the job for plumbers is just beginning.

-“This freeze spell came around and our pipes froze up like we couldn’t do anything we couldn’t even do the laundry no nothing,” said Misty Disque.
+“This freeze spell came around and our pipes froze up like we couldn’t do anything we couldn’t even do the laundry, nothing,” said Misty Disque.

 Disque said her water is off and her basement is flooded.